pymc-labs/pymc-labs.github.io/README.md

 They are pulled from GitHub by just loading whatever URL to our main profile page is.
+(Do make sure it's square!)
+You can also link to any square headshot on the internet, as long as it's square and of good resolution!

 ### Metadata

 Most forums and social networks nowadays can use fancy card views with a title, a description and an image, which serves as a link preview.
-For the card preview to work, the `<head>` section must include some metadata fields.
+For the card preview to work,
+the `<head>` section must include some metadata fields.

 The most important fields have been configured for all pages with some defaults and they can be overwritten from more specific templates.
 See `templates/layout.html` for info on how to set the metadata and the defaults used.

-`title`, `og_description` and `og_image` block can be used to modify the default title description and image in the card respectively.
+`title`, `og_description` and `og_image` block
+can be used to modify the default title description and image in the card respectively.
 Here is one example from the teammates template:

 ```html
 <!-- layout sets the metadata defaults and blocks to modify it -->